Road & Travel Magazine

 The most important thing to remember is to be as gentle and caring as possible.
 Be prepared to offer your observations without sounding accusatory.
 Remember, you're taking away their freedom so it won't be easy.
 Expect them to be angry and rebellious but don't hold it against them.
 Put yourself in their shoes.
 Let them know you're doing this because you love them, want them to be safe and are prepared to help them in any way you can.

-You must have a plan in place for whom will handle all their errands, doctor appointments, and visits to their friends.
-It can become extremely time-intensive to become a chauffer every day amidst your own busy lifestyle.
-But someone has to help so work towards getting them on a schedule where all siblings, grandchildren, other relatives and friends, work as a team to take turns with grocery shopping, and doctor visits.
-Perhaps you can incorporate some of their errands into your own schedule so you don't have to do those errands twice.
+You must have a plan in place for who will handle all their errands, doctor appointments, and visits to their friends.
+It can become extremely time-intensive to become a chauffeur every day amidst your own busy lifestyle.
+However, someone has to become the designated schedule organizer where all siblings, grandchildren, other relatives and friends, can work as a team to take turns with grocery shopping and doctor visits.
+Perhaps even incorporate some of their errands into your own schedule so you don't have to do those errands twice.

 Taking away a parent's driving privileges is a difficult thing to do so keep in mind that you may not succeed.
 The last thing any aging parent wants to do in their golden years is depend on you or anyone else for help, especially if he or she has always been independent.
 So before you share your concerns with your parents, have a plan in place that will be easy and simple to follow, one that won't interfere with their normal routine too much.

-With my parents, it's a family endeavor.
-Siblings, adult grandchildren, sisters and brothers all pitch in.
-Some do errands, some cook meals or bring meals to them, and some simply visit them since they're now housebound most of the time.
+With my parents, it was a family endeavor.
+Siblings, adult grandchildren, sisters and brothers all pitched in.
+Some did errands, some cooked meals or brought meals to them, others helped manage their bills and payments so nothing lapsed, and some simply visited since they were housebound most of the time.
+Some of the younger grandchildren might even show them how to use email and Skype to stay connected.

 It's our responsibility to ensure that safe driving habits are practiced not only by our children, but by our aging parents as well.
 Take good care of them, and treat them with the same dignity and respect that you would want for yourself when you're their age.
 It's never as far away as we think.